 We rely on a combination of copyright, trademark and trade secret laws as well as confidentiality procedures and contractual provisions to protect our proprietary technology and our brand.
 We enter into confidentiality and proprietary rights agreements with our employees, consultants and other third parties and control access to software, documentation and other proprietary information.
-We have registered trademarks and pending trademark applications in the United States of America and certain foreign countries.
+We have registered trademarks and pending trademark applications in the U.S. and certain foreign countries.
+Depending on the jurisdiction, trademarks are generally valid as long as they are in use or their registrations are properly maintained and they have not been found to have become generic.
+Registrations of trademarks can also generally be renewed indefinitely as long as the trademarks are in use.
 We do not have any patents, but we have pending patent applications.
-Our trade secrets consist primarily of the software we have developed for our SPS Commerce platform.
+Our trade secrets consist primarily of the software we have developed for our SPS Commerce Platform.
 Our software is also protected under copyright law, but we do not have any registered copyrights.